Ship Review: Silver Muse

 Silver Muse Suites

-When it comes to accommodations, Silversea’s not cutting any corners.
+When it comes to accommodations aboard Silver Muse, Silversea didn’t cut any corners.
 The standard size of suites has increased dramatically, to nearly 400 square feet for the Deluxe, Superior and Classic Veranda Suites.
 Using Virtual Reality goggles at the Fincantieri headquarters in Genoa, we were able to take a virtual “walk” around a Classic Veranda Suite.

-If the finished product is even half as good as the renderings, Silversea will have some very desirable accommodations: colors and materials are modern and the room feels lighter and more airy than Silversea’s past accommodations, which leaned heavily toward darker colors and fabrics.
+At every turn, evidence that Silversea has paid attention to its suites: colors and materials are modern and the room feels lighter and more airy than Silversea’s past accommodations, which leaned heavily toward darker colors and fabrics.

-The line is also adding conveniences such as USB ports to charge your electronic devices and generally enhancing the product found aboard Silver Spirit.
-To that end, the number of Silver Suites is increasing dramatically aboard Silver Muse.
-Some of Silversea’s most popular suites, these 786-square-foot suites will include separate sleeping and living areas; marble bathrooms, and spacious walk-in closets, plus a private veranda that can be accessed through two sets of sliding glass doors.
+Silversea has also added conveniences such as USB ports to charge your electronic devices and generally enhancing the product found aboard Silver Spirit.
+To that end, the number of Silver Suites increased dramatically aboard Silver Muse.
+Some of Silversea’s most popular suites, these 786-square-foot suites include separate sleeping and living areas; marble bathrooms, and spacious walk-in closets, plus a private veranda that can be accessed through two sets of sliding glass doors.

 Silversea isn’t trying to reinvent the wheel with Silver Muse.
-You won’t see any submarines or helicopters aboard her – and the company makes no apologies for that.
+You won’t see any submarines or helicopters aboard her, or gimmicks that other luxury lines are making noise about – and the company makes no apologies for that.
 The general feeling is that it is better to be evolutionary than revolutionary, particularly when it comes to the life expectancy of a major investment such as this.
-Visone wouldn’t comment on the exact construction costs, other than to say the project was costing the line, “a lot of money.”